Considering multiple diagnostic possibilities and not anchoring on the incoming diagnosis may increase the chance of getting it right.

 4. In the current era of “high value care,” the value of a test is contingent with the clinical context.

-The consideration of a test being of high value is contingent on whether or not it will meaningfully impact the patient’s outcome.In this case an MRI was more than valuable—it’s indeed an expensive test, but it allowed us to make an accurate diagnosis.
+The consideration of a test being of high value is contingent on whether it will meaningfully impact the patient’s outcome.In this case an MRI was more than valuable—it’s indeed an expensive test, but it allowed us to make an accurate diagnosis.

 This piece expresses the views solely of the author.
 It does not necessarily represent the views of any organization, including Johns Hopkins Medicine.